 Managing your finances

-“[I try to] be sensible with my spending where possible – I always ensure I can afford to eat well but do leave enough to treat myself from time to time.”
+“I try to be sensible with my spending where possible – I always ensure I can afford to eat well and leave enough to treat myself from time to time.”

 Money worries may feel like more of a challenge if you don’t have financial support from your family.
 Take a look at the Hong Kong Government’s website for information about applying for financial assistance and support.

 Regardless of your situation, it can be useful to create a weekly or termly budget plan to help you keep track of your incomings and outgoings.
 Pick a method that you will find easy to use such as an app or spreadsheet – there are lots of templates online available for use.

 If you are living with a mental health condition it would also be worth taking a look at our money and mental health pages for lots of useful information.

 “I do part-time university with the Open University, so I have a full-time job alongside.
 It helps a lot.”